-Recently, I received an intriguing email from Linda in Bellingham, sparking a conversation about the different types of pork fat products offered by Alluvial Farms.
+This blog post was inspired by an intriguing email I received earlier this year from Linda in Bellingham, which sparked a conversation about the different types of pork fat products offered by Alluvial Farms.
 Her curiosity prompted me to delve deeper into the subject, and I realized that many others might have similar questions.
 So, let’s unravel the mysteries of pork fat together.

 **Ordering Process:** Before we dive into the fat facts, let's address Linda's query about our farm store.
 To streamline your shopping experience, we operate primarily through online orders.
 Once you place your order, you can conveniently pick it up when it's ready.
 Click here to check out our recent blog post for a step-by-step guide on navigating our online store.